jwg4/calexicon/README.md

-# qual - QUite comprehensive cALendars
+# calexicon - dates and calendars

 This is package for interpretation, conversion, information and testing of calendar systems.